CassieMarie0728/my-awesomeness/README.md

 - [anthropics/claude-cookbooks](https://github.com/anthropics/claude-cookbooks) - A collection of notebooks/recipes showcasing some fun and effective ways of using Claude.
 - [ardha27/AI-Song-Cover-RVC](https://github.com/ardha27/AI-Song-Cover-RVC) - All in One Version : Youtube WAV Download, Separating Vocal, Splitting Audio, Training, and Inference Using Google Colab
 - [ardha27/AICoverGen-NoUI-Colab](https://github.com/ardha27/AICoverGen-NoUI-Colab) -
+- [fastai/fastpages](https://github.com/fastai/fastpages) - An easy to use blogging platform, with enhanced support for Jupyter Notebooks.
 - [firmai/awesome-google-colab](https://github.com/firmai/awesome-google-colab) - Google Colaboratory Notebooks and Repositories (by @firmai)
 - [fw-ai/cookbook](https://github.com/fw-ai/cookbook) - Recipes and resources for building, deploying, and fine-tuning generative AI with Fireworks.
 - [google-gemini/cookbook](https://github.com/google-gemini/cookbook) - Examples and guides for using the Gemini API